Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

 * Ensure pre-reboot checks have been completed, including checking the `metal.no-wipe` setting for each NCN. **Do not proceed** if any of the NCN `metal.no-wipe` settings are zero.

-* Apply any workaround located in /opt/cray/csm/workarounds/ if instructed.
-If you did not apply CASMINST-2689 from step 7 above, then please do so now, otherwise you may encounter boot issues.

 #### Utility Storage Nodes (Ceph)

-1. Reboot each of the NCN storage nodes \(one at a time\).
+Reboot each of the NCN storage nodes **one at a time** going from the highest to the lowest number.

 1. Establish a console session to each NCN storage node.

-        Locate the `Booting CSM Barebones Image` section in [Validate CSM Health](../../../../../008-CSM-VALIDATION.md#booting-csm-barebones-image).
-        Within that section, there are sub-steps for [Verify Consoles](../../../../../008-CSM-VALIDATION.md#booting-csm-barebones-image#csm-consoles) and [Watch Boot on Console](../../../../../008-CSM-VALIDATION.md#booting-csm-barebones-image#csm-watch).
-Follow these procedures to establish a console session and watch the boot-up of the appropriate NCN.

-        **NOTE:** "${CSM_SCRIPTDIR}/ncnGetXnames.sh" can be run to get the xname for each NCN.
+   1. Use the `${CSM_SCRIPTDIR}/ncnGetXnames.sh` script to get the xnames for each of the NCNs.
+   2. Use cray-conman to observe each node as it boots:

+      ```bash
+      ncn-m001# kubectl exec -it -n services cray-conman-<hash> cray-conman -- /bin/bash
+      cray-conman# conman -q
+      cray-conman# conman -j XNAME
+      ```

-        **ALSO NOTE:** Exiting the connection to the console can be achieved with the `&.` command.
+      **NOTE:** Exiting the connection to the console can be achieved with the `&.` command.

 2. Check and take note of the hostname of the storage NCN by running the following command on the NCN which will be rebooted.

     ```bash
     ncn-s# hostname
     ```

 3. Reboot the selected NCN (run this command on the NCN which needs to be rebooted).

     ```bash
     ncn-s# shutdown -r now
     ```

     **`IMPORTANT:`** If the node does not shutdown after 5 mins, then proceed with the power reset below

     To power off the node:

     ```bash
     ncn-m001# ipmitool -U root -P PASSWORD -H ${hostname}-mgmt -I lanplus power off
     ncn-m001# ipmitool -U root -P PASSWORD -H ${hostname}-mgmt -I lanplus power status
     ```

     Ensure the power is reporting as off.
 This may take 5-10 seconds for this to update.
 Wait about 30 seconds after receiving the correct power status before issuing the next command.

     To power back on the node:

     ```bash
     ncn-m001# ipmitool -U root -P PASSWORD -H ${hostname}-mgmt -I lanplus power on
     ncn-m001# ipmitool -U root -P PASSWORD -H ${hostname}-mgmt -I lanplus power status
     ```

     Ensure the power is reporting as on.
 This may take 5-10 seconds for this to update.

 4. Watch on the console until the NCN has successfully booted and the login prompt is reached.

 5. Login to the storage NCN and ensure that the hostname matches what was being reported before the reboot.

     ```bash
     ncn-s# hostname
     ```

     If the hostname after reboot does not match the hostname from before the reboot, the hostname will need to be reset followed by another reboot.
     The following command will need to be run on the cli for the NCN that has just been rebooted (and is incorrect).

     ```bash
     ncn-s# hostnamectl set-hostname $hostname
     ```

     where `$hostname` is the original hostname from before reboot

     Follow the procedure outlined above to `Reboot the selected NCN` again and verify the hostname is correctly set, afterward.

 6. Run the platform health checks from the [Validate CSM Health](../../../../../008-CSM-VALIDATION.md) procedure.

     Recall that updated copies of the two HealthCheck scripts referenced in the `Platform Health Checks` can be run from here:

     ```bash
     ncn-m001# "${CSM_SCRIPTDIR}/ncnHealthChecks.sh"
     ncn-m001# "${CSM_SCRIPTDIR}/ncnPostgresHealthChecks.sh"
     ```

     **Troubleshooting:** If the slurmctld and slurmdbd pods do not start after powering back up the node, check for the following error:

     ```bash
     ncn-m001# kubectl describe pod -n user -lapp=slurmctld
     Warning  FailedCreatePodSandBox  27m              kubelet, ncn-w001  Failed to create pod sandbox: rpc error: code = Unknown desc = failed to setup network for sandbox "82c575cc978db00643b1bf84a4773c064c08dcb93dbd9741ba2e581bc7c5d545": Multus: Err in tearing down failed plugins: Multus: error in invoke Delegate add - "macvlan": failed to allocate for range 0: no IP addresses available in range set: 10.252.2.4-10.252.2.4
     ```

     ```bash
     ncn-m001# kubectl describe pod -n user -lapp=slurmdbd
     Warning  FailedCreatePodSandBox  29m                    kubelet, ncn-w001  Failed to create pod sandbox: rpc error: code = Unknown desc = failed to setup network for sandbox "314ca4285d0706ec3d76a9e953e412d4b0712da4d0cb8138162b53d807d07491": Multus: Err in tearing down failed plugins: Multus: error in invoke Delegate add - "macvlan": failed to allocate for range 0: no IP addresses available in range set: 10.252.2.4-10.252.2.4
     ```

     Remove the following files on every worker node to resolve the failure:

     - /var/lib/cni/networks/macvlan-slurmctld-nmn-conf
     - /var/lib/cni/networks/macvlan-slurmdbd-nmn-conf

 7. Disconnect from the console.

 8. Repeat all of the sub-steps above for the remaining storage nodes, going from the highest to lowest number until all storage nodes have successfully rebooted.

     **Important:** Ensure `ceph -s` shows that Ceph is healthy BEFORE MOVING ON to reboot the next storage node.
 Once Ceph has recovered the downed mon, it may take a several minutes for Ceph to resolve clock skew.

 #### NCN Worker Nodes